jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Hot line tag functionality
-	- change the logic so HLT trips to lockout upon current exceeding pickup level
+	- changed the logic so HLT trips to lockout upon current exceeding pickup level

 - Shortened auto-close times
 	- Follow up with them with customized logic regarding this, and what pros/cons might be